nickjj/ansible-nodejs/README.md

     - { role: nickjj.nodejs, tags: node }
 ```

-Let's say you want to edit the ppa repo, you can do this by opening or creating `yourplaybook/group_vars/app.yml` and then making it look something like this:
+Let's say you want to edit the ppa repo, you can do this by opening or creating `group_vars/app.yml` which is located relative to your `inventory` directory and then making it look something like this:

 ```
 ---